 The Campus Tree Advisory Committee was created in 2015 by the Executive Director of F&S in conjunction with seeking Tree Campus USA designation.
 This committee is an advisory body to the Grounds department at F&S and to the campus community on matters relating to campus trees.
-Responsibilities for 2017 include:
+Responsibilities for 2018 include:

-- 1. Recommend communication plan for announcing and celebrating the Tree Campus USA designation received for 2016. - 2.
+- 1. Recommend communication plan for announcing and celebrating the Tree Campus USA designation received for 2017. - 2.
 Plan an Arbor Day observance event for Arbor Day (last Friday in April). - 3.
 Assist with maintaining Tree Campus USA status, and submittal of annual application. - 4.
-Identify student service learning project(s) for 2017. - 5.
-Provide input regarding a Tree Replacement and Damage Policy for campus. - 6.
-Provide input regarding efforts to update the campus Tree Inventory.
+Identify student service learning project(s) for 2018. - 5.
+Provide input regarding a Tree Replacement and Damage Policy for campus.